 The tip sheet details all of these recommendations, and others.
 Following the recommendations will allow contractors to reduce the risk of damage to vital bridge components—and to avoid penalties—while providing the driving public with smooth, safe and quiet bridge deck riding surfaces.

 “With the increased focus on rideability and the desire to eliminate the ‘bump at the bridge,’ many contractors are turning to diamond grinding to deliver that smoothness.
 The guidance provided within the tip sheet will help them achieve their goals with confidence and minimum risk of damage to the structure,” said John Roberts, executive director, International Grooving & Grinding Association.

 About the IGGA

 The International Grooving & Grinding Association (IGGA) is a non-profit trade association founded in 1972 by a group of dedicated industry professionals committed to the development of the diamond grinding and grooving process for surfaces constructed with Portland cement concrete and asphalt.
-In 1995, the IGGA joined in affiliation with the American Concrete Pavement Association (ACPA) to form what is today known as the IGGA/ACPA Concrete Pavement Preservation Partnership (IGGA/ACPA CP3).
+In 1995, the IGGA joined in affiliation with the American Concrete Pavement Association (ACPA).
+At that point, they formed the IGGA/ACPA Concrete Pavement Preservation Partnership (IGGA/ACPA CP3).
 Today this partnership serves as the technical resource and industry leader in the marketing of optimized pavement surfaces, concrete pavement restoration and pavement preservation around the world.
 The mission of the IGGA is to serve as the leading technical and promotional resource for the acceptance and proper use of diamond grinding and grooving as well as PCC preservation and restoration.
 For more information, visit www.igga.net